 The German astronomer Johann Bode introduced this constellation on his Uranographia star atlas of 1801 to commemorate Johannes Gutenberg’s invention of the printing press some 350 years earlier.
-It lay in what is now the northern part of Puppis, the stern of the ship Argo, between Canis Major and the hind legs of Monoceros.
+It lay in what is now the northern part of Puppis, between Canis Major and the hind legs of Monoceros.
 The constellation’s brightest star was the present-day 16 Puppis, magnitude 4.4, labelled C by Bode, lying on the lower part of the type case.